ForrestXie9/Lindong_Xie/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello everyone, I am Xie Lindong, currently a PhD student at The Hong Kong Polytechnic University under the supervision of Professor Edward Chung.
-Before joining PolyU, I completed my Master’s degree at Southern University of Science and Technology, where I was supervised by Dr. Wang Zhenkun.
+Before joining PolyU, I completed my Master’s degree at Southern University of Science and Technology, where I was supervised by Dr. Zhenkun Wang and Dr Genhui Li.

 For more information, please visit my [Orcid](https://orcid.org/my-orcid?orcid=0009-0004-2497-2338) and [Githup](https://github.com/ForrestXie9).